jonathanperret/paysage/README.md

 ![image](paysage-mood-sketch.jpg)

-With Paysage kids –and adults!– live code from their own computer, laptops, tablets, phones, using a variety of IDE and editors.
+With Paysage kids, beginners and creative coders can live code from their own computer, laptops, tablets, phones, using a variety of IDE and editors.
-Pieces of code that we call 'code objects' are send and rendered live on a visual playground, accessible via an URL.
+Pieces of code that we call 'code objects' are send and rendered live on a visual playground accessible via an URL.

-The Paysage project do not try to invent a new IDE or code editor for kids.
-There are already many editors, with more launching everyday.
+The Paysage project do not try to invent a new IDE or code editor for creative coding or beginners, nor a new programming language.
+There are already many editors and languages, with more launching everyday.

 Paysage is about making possible a very specific coding experience:
-**Let 10 kids in the same room, with a few more kids online, code together on the same visual playground.**
+**Let 10 people of any level or age code together in the same room –with a few more online– on the same visual playground.**

 ========
 ###Demo